aelphias/aelphias.github.io/README.md

 ### Hi there 👋

+DevOps engineer with 3 years of experience in managing CI/CD.

 I design, build CI/CD pipelines.
 - 🌱 In 2024 I'm acquiring experience and continue to explore k8s.
 - 🥷 I have ADHD